-Most of the world operates in the daylight hours, which means most people are normally up and awake, when the sun rises.
-The world starts up, our schools, our jobs, when the stores are open etc. all operate on the premise of "normal" waking hours.
+Most of the world operates in the daylight hours, which means most people are normally up and awake when the sun rises.
+The world starts up at dawn, our schools, most of our jobs, when the stores are open etc. all operate on the premise of "normal" waking hours.
 Which for most people is fine.
-And if were just a matter of fitting open and active times for our businesses etc., to the majority, this would be no problem, as it would be perfectly reasonable.
+And if were just a matter of fitting open and active times for our businesses etc., to the majority, this would be no problem.
+No one argue about this, as it would be perfectly reasonable.
 But in comes the second effect, moral values.

-Now, back when everybody lived on a farm, the old saying of "early to bed, and early to rise" made perfect sense, to someone who was up before dawn to tend their animals.
-And they could only get any major work done, by the suns light.
+Now, back when everybody lived on a farm the old saying of "early to bed, and early to rise" made perfect sense.
+For someone who was up before dawn to tend their animals.
+They could only get any major work done, by the suns light.
 So "wasting" any of it meant that something was going undone, ergo, you were "irresponsible."

 Yet, we lived those times for so long that the concept of sleeping in "late" is seen as "self indulgent" at best and "lazy" or "shiftless" at worst to the social mind.
 Even more so, sleeping in "late" is often thought of as "escapist" or "avoiding" responsibility. ( Which is an insidious accusation, as in people with normal sleep capacity, it might even be true.
 However it's being applied to people who have very good reason to sleep "late.")

 This same labeling effect is seen by night workers by the way, who are day sleepers, due to their working hours, who report social problems on account of it.
-"Excessive" sleep, is also part of the list, as a red flag for many mental disorders, which is all too often applied to us, in error.
+"Excessive" sleep, is also seen as a red flag for many mental disorders, which is all too often applied to us, in error.